sass/sass/accepted/slash-separator.md

   system to exist in versions that don't have breaking changes.

 * Phase 3 will be released in Dart Sass 3.0.0, whenever that ends up happening.
-  Removing `slash-list()` is not considered a priority, so this will wait until we have additional, more-compelling breaking changes we want to release.
+  Removing `list.slash()` is not considered a priority, so this will wait until we have additional, more-compelling breaking changes we want to release.